BasitJaved/Projects-Intel-OpenVino/PeopleCounterApp_UD/WRITEUP.md

 In terms of performance before and after conversion, size of model is reduced significantly, total inference time on whole video is also reduced more than half but accuracy remains same in both cases.

-#Before conversion
+Before conversion:

-Size					294 MB (all files)
+Size of model: 294 MB (all files),

-Inference time (complete video)		432.2 sec
+Inference time (on complete video): 432.2 sec,

-Accuracy				70% (no detection/bounding box on a number of frames)
+Accuracy: 70% (no detection/bounding box on a number of frames)

-After conversion (IR)
+After conversion (IR):

-Size					95.5 MB (bin, xml)
+Size of model:					95.5 MB (bin, xml),

-Inference time (complete video)		165.1 sec
+Inference time (oncomplete video):		165.1 sec

-Accuracy				70% (no visible change in accuracy)
+Accuracy:				70% (no visible change in accuracy)